Entertainment

 The beginning of Tanabata

-After the Meiji period (1868-1912), Tanabata became a school event where children wrote their wishes to Tanzaku and hung them on a bamboo grass.
+After the Meiji period (1868-1912), Tanabata became a school event where children wrote their wishes to Tanzaku and hung them on bamboo grass.

 The Star Stories of Orihime and Hikoboshi – The Legend of Tanabata

 On the west coast of the Milky Way lived a princess named Orihime.
-The Orihime was a master weaver, and her beautiful cloths delighted her father, the Emperor.
+The Orihime was a master weaver, and her beautiful clothes delighted her father, the Emperor.
 While looking for a partner for Orihime, the Emperor brought together Hikoboshi, a hardworking cattleman living on the eastern coast of the Milky Way, and Orihime and Hikoboshi became a married couple.

 However, ever since they got married, they haven’t been working, and they’ve only been getting along well with each other.
 This angered the Emperor, and the two were separated by the Milky Way.